Logiqx/gps-details/docs/articles/6-estimates/README.md

 #### Background

 GPS / GNSS chipsets can often generate accuracy estimates as part of their [position / velocity / time](https://medium.com/@mikeg888/position-velocity-and-time-pvt-51f4cc738b75) (PVT) solutions.
-These indicate whether the position and speed being reported by the GPS / GNSS receiver are likely to be accurate, or not.
+These provide a good indication as to whether the position and speed being reported by the GPS / GNSS receiver are likely to be accurate, or not.

 Popular devices amongst the speedsailing community include the Locosys [GT-31](https://www.locosystech.com/en/product/gps-handheld-data-logger-gt-31.html), [GW-52](https://www.locosystech.com/en/product/gps-handheld-data-logger-gw-52.html), and [GW-60](https://www.locosystech.com/en/product/gps-watch-gw-60.html) which all use SiRF chipsets and provide speed accuracy estimates.
 The u-blox based devices such the [Motion](https://www.motion-gps.com/motion/index.html) and [ESP-GPS](https://docs.google.com/document/d/1j86kj3bNMID3sHCRT7QTYyrL7IHeQnGPec1LajsDfB4) are also excellent devices and capable of logging the accuracy estimates.